Best & Bester: Broadcast

-The series began its broadcast in the United Kingdom on Nickelodeon on September 3, 2022, and in Canada on the YTV on September 18, 2022.
+The series began its broadcast in the United Kingdom on Nickelodeon on September 3, 2022, and in Canada on YTV on September 18, 2022.

 It was broadcast on Nickelodeon in Australia and New Zealand on June 27, 2022; also, several episodes were broadcast for the first time on Nickelodeon in Latin America, and Nick Jr. in Italy.

-In Finland, the series was broadcast on Yle TV2 on March 11, 2023, under the name "Eka & Helmi".
+In Finland, the series was broadcast on Yle TV2 on March 11, 2023, under the name Eka & Helmi.
 The 26 episodes of the series were released at the same time of day on the streaming service Yle Areena (PI).

 In France, the series began broadcasting on August 31, 2023 on Nickelodeon.